 Q: Who owns or operates your Audubon Live! cameras?

-A: Learn more about the cameras here.
-All cameras except our Greenwich camera are operated courtesy of Menunkatuck Audubon Society.
+A: All cameras, except our Greenwich camera (managed by Audubon Connecticut), are operated courtesy of Menunkatuck Audubon Society (MAS).
+Learn more about the MAS cameras here.

 Q: A predator is at the nest, can you do anything about it?